dd-personal/dailyDataPullExample/readme.md

-# Synopsis of dataPull python script
+# dataPull python script walkthrough

 This Python script automates the process of fetching daily call data metrics from a ClickHouse database and then exporting these metrics as a CSV file to an AWS S3 bucket.